SoftInstigate/restheart-website/docs/security/authentication.md

 *RESTHeart Authenticator* authenticates users defined in a MongoDB collection, seamlessly connecting restheart-security with restheart-core.

+{: .bs-callout.bs-callout-info }
-> RESTHeart Authenticator is strong and battle tested and suggested for production use.
+RESTHeart Authenticator is strong and battle tested and suggested for production use.

 The configuration allows: